trackmania-rl/tmrl/README.md

 ### Developer features (real-world applications in Python):

 * **Python library:**
 `tmrl` is a complete framework designed to help you successfully implement ad-hoc RL pipelines for real-world applications.
-It features secure remote training, fine-grained customizability, and it is fully compatible with [real-time environments](#real-time-gym-framework) (e.g., robots...).
+It features secure remote training, fine-grained customizability, and it is fully compatible with [real-time environments](#real-time-gym-framework) (e.g., robots, high-frequency trading bots, etc.).
 It is based on a [single-server / multiple-clients architecture](#remote-training-architecture), which enables collecting samples locally from one to arbitrarily many workers, and training remotely on a High Performance Computing cluster.
-A complete tutorial toward doing this for your specific application is provided [here](readme/tuto_library.md).
+Tutorials toward doing this for your specific application are provided [here](https://github.com/trackmania-rl/tmrl/tree/master/tmrl/tuto).

 * **TrackMania Gymnasium environment:**
 `tmrl` comes with a Gymnasium environment for TrackMania 2020, based on [rtgym](https://pypi.org/project/rtgym/).
 Once the library is installed, it is easy to use this environment in your own training framework.
 More information [here](#trackmania-gymnasium-environment).

 * **External libraries:**
-`tmrl` gave birth to some sub-projects of more general interest, that were cut out and packaged as standalone python libraries.
+`tmrl` gave birth to a few sub-projects of more general interest, that were cut out and packaged as standalone python libraries.
 In particular, [rtgym](https://github.com/yannbouteiller/rtgym) enables implementing Gymnasium environments in real-time applications, [vgamepad](https://github.com/yannbouteiller/vgamepad) enables emulating virtual game controllers, and [tlspyo](https://github.com/MISTLab/tls-python-object) enables transferring python object over the Internet in a secure fashion.